devB2433/ArchaeologicalExplorer/README.md

 ### 2. Login to Play

-After successful registration, login with your email and password to begin your archaeological journey!
+After registration, login with your email and password to begin your archaeological journey!

 ---